woodstockcs/clean-up-the-kitchen/README.md

 touch peaches.txt
 ```

++ Add anything new you learned to the `cheatsheet.txt` file in your root directory.

 ## How to Submit
 1. Take screenshots of the `ls` listings for each of the six directories in this assignment: freezer, dairy, meat, drinks, fruit, vegetables.
 1. Copy those screenshots into the assignment document on google classroom.